Nakanz/ReactFirestoreIntro/README.md

 # ReactFirestoreIntro
-A repository for my exploration with React, Firebase, NoSQL database.
+A repository for my exploration with React + Firebase/Firestore.
+NoSQL Database.